Higher Ed IT Strategist · AI Governance Leader · Senior Director, Yale College

 Past Engagements

-Where I've presented.
+Where I've presented and participated.

 AI Innovation & Impact at Yale: Community, Practice, and Research